Title: World Wide Web Policies and Procedures

 Issuing Authority: Executive Vice President for Finance and Information Technology

-Responsible Officer: Vice President for Information Technology and Chief Information Technology Officer for NYU New York
+Responsible Officer: Vice President, Information Technology & Chief Information Technology Officer

 Who Needs to Know This Policy